In force Publication date 02 Oct 22

 Potential significance for Clean Sport

-The proposed project will provide important insights for the development of anti-doping provision for intellectually impaired athletes globally.
+This research provides important insights for the development of anti-doping provision for intellectually impaired athletes globally.
 This research is highly relevant to Virtus Games which aspires to promote the inclusion of athletes with II from grassroots to the elite.
 To reach this goal Virtus endeavors strive to work with the sports community to promote understanding and respect.
-This project will provide Virtus with information on which it can build to promote clean sport within II sport and provide education to athletes, support personnel and partner organizations.
+This project also provides Virtus with information on which it can build to promote clean sport within II sport and provide education to athletes, support personnel and partner organizations.
 This research is especially timely given the expanding inclusion of II athletes through International Sport Federations and mainstream national sport structures, providing the opportunity for early intervention through education.
-This research will also enable Virtus to respond more fully to the auditing of compliance with the Code which is a required responsibility of both the IPC and WADA for continued organizational affiliation.
-The research will deepen understanding of where attention is required and pathways to address such challenges.
+The research deepens understanding of where attention is required and pathways to address such challenges.